Disclosure

 Here’s Another Tip – Use a VPN

 Sometimes, your slow download speeds are due to your ISP, not the torrent client or torrent file.
-Basically, they see that you’re using a lot of bandwidth to download large files.
-If they don’t like that, they’ll throttle your connections to slow down your downloads.
+They might see you using a lot of bandwidth for large files.
+If they don’t like it, they’ll slow down your downloads.

-The best way to fix that issue is to use a VPN.
-It’s an online app that hides your Internet traffic by encrypting it.
-Basically, your ISP can’t spy on it anymore.
-They won’t be able to see P2P traffic, so they won’t know you’re downloading torrents.
-That means they can’t selectively slow down your speeds at all.
+Using a VPN is the best way to fix this.
+It’s an online app that encrypts your Internet traffic.
+This way, your ISP can’t spy on it anymore.
+They won’t know you’re downloading torrents, so they can’t slow down your speeds.

 And using a VPN to torrent is very simple – just follow these steps:

 1. Sign up for a good P2P VPN.
-Our top pick is NordVPN for its very fast speeds, 4,500+ P2P servers, and excellent security.
+Our top pick is NordVPN for its fast speeds, 4,500+ P2P servers, and great security.

 2. Download and install the VPN provider’s app to your device.